Kelsey descendant Arlene Green : "You should not memorialize a monster with a town name"

 The unique name of Konocti honors our beautiful mountain and the native people.
 It evokes images of nature, art, music, spirituality, and recreation

-The Lake County Board of Supervisors named the town ‘Kelseyville’ after Andrew Kelsey.
-However, historic records reveal that this same man enslaved, brutalized, raped, starved, and murdered many local natives.
+The town of Kelseyville was named after Andrew Kelsey.
+However, historic records reveal that this same man and his brothers enslaved, brutalized, raped, starved, and murdered many local natives.